Marina Salandy-Brown: Bocas Lit Fest

 Salandy-Brown has spoken of her realisation after returning to Trinidad that locally "[t]here was no place for people who read to get together, in a forum to talk about books and there were so many Caribbean writers abroad who had not been to other islands — something was missing."
 As she stated in 2011: "In Britain there are a hundred and how many literary festivals.
 Little Dominica, which is so poor and so tiny, has a literary festival.
 Jamaica had one for 10 years, the Calabash.
 I think Antigua has one.
 Why didn't we have one, when we've produced so many great writers?
 Sam Selvon and these people really made an impact on the world stage.
 Earl Lovelace is treasured, but not treasured enough, because we don't have prizes.
 There's been no accolade of Earl's writing since the 1970s.
 It's important to reward creative effort!
 We created a literary festival but we also created an international prize for Caribbean writing."

-So, working with a group of like-minded people – including Nicholas Laughlin, Funso Aiyejina, Marjorie Thorpe and Jeremy Taylor – Salandy-Brown launched the Bocas Lit Fest in April 2011, together with the Bocas Prize for Caribbean Literature.
+Working with her group including Nicholas Laughlin, Funso Aiyejina, Marjorie Thorpe, and Jeremy Taylor – Salandy-Brown launched the Bocas Lit Fest in April 2011, together with the Bocas Prize for Caribbean Literature.

 The Bocas Lit Fest celebrated its 10th anniversary in September 2020 with a virtual festival, necessitated by the COVID-19 pandemic.

 In January 2022, Salandy-Brown announced that she was "passing on the baton" to Nicholas Laughlin to serve in the roles of festival and programme director, while she remains as president of Bocas.